Higher structures in rational homotopy theory: Lecture 1: L∞ - and C∞ -models for spaces

 \begin{proof}[Second proof of \Cref{thm:L-infinity model}] By \cref{thm:minimal_Sullivan_model,ex:rat_eq_pdr}, two simply connected spaces $X$ and $Y$ of finite $\QQ$-type are rationally equivalent if and only if their minimal Sullivan models $\mathcal M_X$ and $\mathcal M_Y$ are isomorphic.
 By the preceding discussion this is equivalent to $\htpygrp{* + 1}(X) \tensor \QQ$ and $\htpygrp{* + 1}(Y) \tensor \QQ$ being $\Linfty$-isomorphic. \end{proof}

 \begin{remark} It is not a priori clear that the $\Linfty$-structure on $\htpygrp{*+1}(X)\tensor \QQ$ obtained from the minimal Sullivan model via the equivalence of categories in Proposition \ref{prop:L-infinity dictionary} is $\Linfty$-isomorphic to the one obtained from Quillen's dg Lie algebra $\lambda X$ via the homotopy transfer theorem.
-The statement that they are is equivalent to a conjecture formulated by Baues--Lemaire \cite[Conjecture 3.5]{BauesLemaire77}, proved by Majewski \cite[Theorem 4.90]{Majewski00}. \end{remark}
+The statement that they are is equivalent to a conjecture formulated by Baues--Lemaire \cite[Conjecture 3.5]{BauesLemaire77}, proved by Majewski \cite[Theorem 4.90]{Majewski00}.
+See also \cite{Berglund24} for a short proof. \end{remark}

 The following analog of \cref{prop:L-infinity dictionary} is a straightforward consequence of \cref{lemma:Cinfty_equiv_def}.
 We say that a non-unital $\Cinfty$-algebra is \emph{simply connected} if it is concentrated in cohomological degrees $\geq 2$.